trusona/trusona-mobile-sdk-android/README.md

 requiring the user to accept and/or provide the credentials used to unlock the device.

 Polling for in progress trusonafications should happen only when your application is in the foreground.
-Typically you'll want to start the polling process in your `Activity`'s or `Fragment`'s `onResume` or `onCreate` lifecycle callback.
-The SDK will automatically stop the polling process for you during the `onStop` lifecycle callback, however, if you need to stop polling at a particular point in time, you may use the `PollerStopper` object returned by the `startPolling` method.
+Typically you'll want to start the polling process in your `Activity`'s `onResume` or `onCreate` lifecycle callback.
+The SDK will automatically stop the polling process for you during the `onStop` lifecycle callback, however, if you need to stop polling at a particular point in time, you may use the `stop()` method of the `PollerStopper` object returned by the `startPolling` method.

 A call to the `startPolling` method requires an instance of `AppCompatActivity` in order to start a new SDK controlled Activity when a Trusonafication is received.
 The latter is invoked via the `startActivityForResult`